-Alternatively, a Child Support representative authority form is available, permitting a representative to enquire or act on the parent's behalf when dealing with DHS.
+Alternatively, a Child Support representative authority form is available, permitting a representative to enquire or act on the parent's behalf when dealing with Services Australia.

 The authorisation must be current.
-If no period is specified, DHS will decide whether it is current based on its wording and the circumstances, such as the nature of the relationship between the representative and the parent.
-In so doing, consideration will be given to whether the parent might reasonably expect DHS to give the representative particular information, depending on the nature of the enquiry and the nature of their relationship.
+If no period is specified, Services Australia will decide whether it is current based on its wording and the circumstances, such as the nature of the relationship between the representative and the parent.
+In so doing, consideration will be given to whether the parent might reasonably expect Services Australia to give the representative particular information, depending on the nature of the enquiry and the nature of their relationship.
 For example, the name of the parent's employer or the parent's address would be particularly sensitive and irrelevant to satisfying any inquiry.

-DHS will accept that a Member of Parliament (or a member of their electorate staff) is authorised to act on behalf of their constituent if they can produce written authorisation.
-If they have no written authorisation, DHS will assume an authorisation exists if they can:
+Services Australia will accept that a Member of Parliament (or a member of their electorate staff) is authorised to act on behalf of their constituent if they can produce written authorisation.
+If they have no written authorisation, Services Australia will assume an authorisation exists if they can:

 - identify the constituent who has made the complaint, and

-- quote information that DHS knows could only have come from their constituent.
+- quote information that Services Australia knows could only have come from their constituent.

-A representative with ordinary authority can provide, seek or enquire about the following:
+A representative with ordinary authority can perform actions including, but not limited to the following:

-- request account statements or notices of assessment, and
+- request account statements, notices of assessment or decision letters, and